For our four-node, four-host MySQL Cluster, it is necessary to write four configuration files, one per node host.

 node, and where to find any SQL nodes.

-fairly simple.
-The configuration file should be located in the
+is fairly simple.
+The configuration file should be located in

-text editor.
+any text editor.
 (Create the file if it does not exist.)
-For example:
+For

 We show vi being used here to create the file, but any text editor should work just as well.

 For each data node and SQL node in our example setup,

 [mysqld] # Options for mysqld process: ndbcluster # run NDB storage engine [mysql_cluster] # Options for MySQL Cluster processes: ndb-connectstring=192.168.0.10 # location of management server

 After entering the preceding information, save this file and exit the text editor.
 Do this for the machines hosting data node “A”, data node “B”, and the SQL node.

 Once you have started a mysqld process with